tansonlee/PyScript/README.md

 A Sandbox is availible in repl.it: [sandbox](https://replit.com/@TansonL/PyScript#program.ps).

-PyScript is a scripting language implemented in Python which is can be both interpreted and compiled.
+PyScript is a scripting language implemented in Python which can be both interpreted and compiled.
 The syntax is easy to learn and has the core features of any programming language.
 There are variables, functions, loops, conditionals, and I/O.